waynegraham/registry.clir.org/_projects/2011-the-gordon-hall-and-grace-hoag-collection-of-dissen.md

 ---
 layout: project
-title: "The Gordon Hall and Grace Hoag Collection of Dissenting and Extremist Printed Propaganda, Part II"
+title: The Gordon Hall and Grace Hoag Collection of Dissenting and Extremist Printed Propaganda, Part II
 ---